agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-03-01-repo-split/README.md

 Publishing snapshot versions to local maven repositories can be useful for local development of changes spanning across core and vendor repositories.

 1. Change is made in EDC Core repository.
-2. Developer publishes an EDC Core snapshot version to the local Maven repository using e.g. `./gradlew publishToMavenLocal` command.
+1. Developer publishes an EDC Core snapshot version to the local Maven repository using e.g. `./gradlew publishToMavenLocal` command.
-3. New version is visible locally in the EDC vendor repository after gradle dependencies are refreshed.
+1. New version is visible locally in the EDC vendor repository after gradle dependencies are refreshed.
 IntelliJ does this step automatically very quickly.
-   - Note that repo that picks up libraries from local maven should have added `mavenLocal()` to the list of repositories in gradle configuration.
+   - Note that for the gradle to pick up libraries from local maven the `mavenLocal()` must be added to the list of repositories.

 #### PRs and CI

 After finishing local development a PR should be created for EDC Core first.
 A snapshot version for EDC Core needs to be published to the Maven Snapshot repository, so that it can be declared as a dependency from the vendor repository change.
 This step can be automated by a CI workflow that automatically publishes branch-specific snapshots on every push e.g. `0.0.1-[branch-name]-SNAPSHOT`.
 See [sample PR](https://github.com/agera-edc/DataSpaceConnector-Core/pull/1) for more details.

-Once the EDC Core PR is ready, the PR on the vendor repository can be opened, using the aforementioned branch-specific snapshot.
+Once the EDC Core PR is ready, the PR on the vendor repository can be opened, using the aforementioned branch-specific snapshot for the EDC Core dependencies.
 See [example PR](https://github.com/agera-edc/DataSpaceConnector-AzureExtensions/pull/1) on vendor repository.

 Once the change is accepted the merging sequence is the following:
 1. Merge EDC Core PR
 1. EDC Core snapshot is published for the target merge branch
-1. Vendor repository PR is adapted to use the new snapshot version
+1. Vendor repository PR is adapted to use the new published snapshot version
 1. Vendor repository PR is merged

 Based on above steps we can distinguish following CI features required to enable this scenario:

 1. EDC Core repository: publishing snapshot version with `branch_name` prefix/suffix on every push to a branch.
 Produces `0.0.1-[branch-name]-SNAPSHOT` version.
 1. EDC Core repository and vendor repository: publishing snapshot version for staging changes on every merged PR.
 Produces `0.0.1-SNAPSHOT` version.

 #### Release cycles

 The release cycle for EDC Core and vendor Extensions must be well aligned.
 The following points describe a possibility how the release cycles can be defined and depend on each other.
 This option assumes that the releases of EDC Core always triggers releases on vendor repositories.

-1. EDC Core releases are scheduled on demand, once planned set of features is implemented and tested.
+1. EDC Core releases are scheduled on demand, once a planned set of features is implemented and tested.
-   - Releasing EDC Core regularly (e.g. once a day/week) would be also an option, but less frequent but more stable releases planned in advance seem to allow more organised structure of versions.
+   - Releasing EDC Core regularly (e.g. once a day/week) could be also considered as an option, but less frequent but more stable releases planned in advance seem to allow for a more organised structure of versions.
-2. Every EDC Core release triggers (optionally automatically using Github workflow pipelines) a corresponding release in EDC Extensions repositories.
+1. Every EDC Core release triggers (if possible automatically using Github workflow pipelines) a corresponding release in EDC Extensions repositories.

 Note that above-mentioned release steps assume that EDC Core and Vendor releases are aligned.
-Between the releases the Vendor repository uses corresponding snapshot version from EDC Core.
+Between the releases the vendor repository uses the corresponding snapshot version from EDC Core.
 It means that this approach does not prevent the EDC Core from publishing snapshots containing breaking changes which can block or slow down development in Vendor repositories.
 A benefit of this approach is though that incompatibilities can be discovered and fixed early.

-Possible mitigations of this risk:
+Possible mitigations of this risk include:
 - Having an agreement that changes in EDC Core should be introduced with backward compatibility in mind
   - e.g. instead of changing ConsoleMonitor interface, it can be marked as @Deprecated and new interface can be introduced allowing the extensions adapt to the changes.